vivask/flactool/README.md

 ## Uasage:

     flactool [OPTION]
+-  -c convert dsf/wav/ape files in dir to flac
--  -c concat all flac files in dir to one flac file
+-  -C concat all flac files in dir to one flac file
 -  -s split flac or ape files in dir
 -  -d "path"
 -  -f "file"